 Marketers today are creating videos specifically to be watched silently.
 Sounds crazy, right?
 Isn’t the whole point of a video to have image and sound?
 Not anymore.

 A whopping 85% of videos on Facebook are watched without sound.
 In fact, 80% of consumers report that they have a negative reaction when an ad plays a loud sound unexpectedly.
 People are watching videos on their smartphones everywhere they go — in crowded waiting rooms, on public transportation, in classrooms, and even in meetings (let’s be honest).

 This means that if you want people to stick around and watch your content, you need to optimize it for silent viewing.
 The good news is that most of the time, all it takes is the addition of closed captions to keep people engaged.
 People watch captioned ads for 12% longer on average than videos without captions.
 A quick fix!

 Consumers overwhelmingly trust user-generated content more than branded content.
-In fact, 85% think UGC is more trustworthy and nearly 70% find it more authentic and appealing.
+In fact, 60% of consumers think UGC is more authentic and trustworthy than brand content.

 Rather than fight against the trend, you can partner with satisfied customers to have them act as brand advocates.
 Customers can generate video content on their own social channels and you can reshare it to give it more visibility.